sid-fou/CTF-WriteUps/VulnLawyers.md

 **Why it matters:**
 Unrestricted destructive actions, no CSRF or privilege checks, and lots of lost trust.
-Real applications should have better controls.

 ---